There is currently no Snow Event Advisory in place

 Vehicles that remain parked on these roads during the ban are subject to enforcement, up to and including a fine and tow.
 The fine is currently $50.

-The City will issue a snow event advisory and will be noted at the top of this webpage.
+We will issue a snow event advisory and highlight it on the top of this page.
 An advisory can be issued as a result of a forecast for an expected snow event, during a snow event or after a snow event.
+The parking ban will come into effect 24 hours after the snow advisory has been issued.
 Vehicles should be moved as soon as possible, but no later than 24 hours following the advisory.

 The snow route parking bans will be in effect until the City declares they have been lifted.
 You can find out if the parking bans are in effect by:

-- Signing up for Snow Route news through the City’s e-subscribe channel and receiving the advisory through email
+- Signing up for snow route news through the City’s e-subscribe channel and receiving the advisory through e-mail

-- Visiting the City’s Snow Removal page
+- Visiting our Snow removal & ice control page

-Residents living on snow routes are encouraged to find alternative parking in advance; such as a garage, underground parkade or surface lot.
+Residents living on snow routes are encouraged to find alternative parking in advance, such as a garage, underground parkade or surface lot.

 Residents who typically park on a snow route and are going out of town or leaving the vehicle on the street for an extended period of time this winter should find alternate parking before leaving, or ask a friend or neighbour to move the vehicle.

 If a snow event advisory hasn’t been declared and it starts snowing, residents are encouraged to help clear the way by moving their vehicle off the roads, especially if they live in a cul-de-sac; this helps crews clear the way more effectively as they can clear to the curb and move onto to the next road quicker.